HL7-UK/UK-Core-Access/input/pagecontent/index.md

 [UK Core 1.0.0](https://simplifier.net/guide/uk-core-implementation-guide/Home?version=1.0.0) implementation guide and provides implementers with a mechanism to share information that conforms to the UK Core profiles.

-Users of this Implementation Guide will not directly meet existing international standards that provide similar capabilities such as HL7 IPA, IHE PDQm and IHE QEDm.
+The Implementation Guide is aligned to existing international specifications that provide similar capabilities such as HL7 IPA, IHE PDQm and IHE QEDm and provides many [common capabilities](./related_specifications.html).
-However, it has been designed to provide many [common capabilities](./related_standards.html) so that it is largely compatible.

 Data Controllers holding personal data related to health and care may provide the capabilities specified in this implementation guide when implementing systems to allow authenticated and authorised consumers to access the data.